 Jericho and Cadence exchanged looks.

 “Ta get the lieutenant and the captain,” Cadence drew slowly “And Nico too.
 And ya know… other important people… Why?
 Ya on board or something?”

 But Scorpio was too big to handle.

-Jericho blinked.
+Jericho blinked at Cadence.
 “But Francis wants to handle Scorpio too.
 He said it’s responsibility.”

 Bergmann frowned.
 “What…?
 I thought our main objective was to rescue my unit and remove Scorpio.
 Capricorn is rotting from the inside out because of Scorpio.
 My country is not perfect—I know.
 But this is too much!”

 Rather than Scorpio causing it to ‘rot from the inside out,’ perhaps it was more akin to Scorpio festering a rot that was already there.

 Olive shook the thought away and glanced at Atienna.

-“I’m concerned about the diplomats that will be leaving Capricorn,” she drew slowly.
+“I’m concerned about the diplomats that will be leaving Capricorn,” Atienna drew slowly.
 “There’s one matter of Scorpio’s spores spreading to the diplomats, and there’s another of the diplomats being harmed by Capricornians.
 That would cause quite a lot of trouble for Werner’s country, don’t you think?
 And for Signum as a whole… for you all…”

 Cadence arched a brow at Atienna, studied her carefully, then sighed and shrugged.
 “Well, it ain’t like I can say no if all of ya are on board.
 Democracy, unfortunately.